HerrZatacke/wifi-gbp-emulator/beginner_setup_guide.md

 # Introduction

-The Websocket Gameboy Printer Emulator is an easy-to-build easy-to-use tool to create digital copies of your Gameboy Camera photos.
+The WiFi Gameboy Printer Emulator (wifi-gbp-emulator) is an easy-to-build easy-to-use tool to create digital copies of your Gameboy Camera photos.
 It is currently still under development but already reliable and usable; it's based on [ESP8266](https://github.com/esp8266/arduino) board design.
 This guide is aimed at beginners and will have some redundant information.

-This guide provides a basic step by step guide on how to get your Websocket gbp Emulator running.
+This guide provides a basic step by step guide on how to get your wifi-gbp-emulator running.
 Generally the project is accessible and beginner friendly and required hardware is affordable and easy to obtain.

 If you have any questions along the way or need help troubleshooting please refer to the [Gameboy Camera Club Discord Server](https://bit.ly/gbccd).

 ## Reqired hardware and tools

-### Minimal
+### Essential
 * Windows/Mac/Linux-PC
 * [Arduino IDE](https://www.arduino.cc/en/Main/Software)
 * [arduino-esp8266fs-plugin](https://github.com/esp8266/arduino-esp8266fs-plugin/releases/)